Assessing REST API Test Generation Strategies with Log Coverage

 \section{Introduction}

 The growing adoption of microservice architecture and polyglot tech stacks in modern web software development has increased the need for efficient and effective testing of REST APIs.
-For REST API testing, multiple tools exists \cite{MartinLopez2021,Atlidakis2019, HatfieldDodds2022,Liu2022,Viglianisi2020,arcuri2019restful} and LLM based test generation has been proposed \cite{kim2025llamaresttest, nooyens2025test}.
+For REST API testing, multiple tools exists \cite{MartinLopez2021,Atlidakis2019, schemathesis,Liu2022,Viglianisi2020,arcuri2019restful} and LLM-based test generation has been proposed \cite{kim2025llamaresttest, nooyens2025test}.

-In black-box REST API testing, test evaluation is typically based on metrics such as request counts, response status codes, and endpoint coverage.
+In black-box REST API testing, the test evaluation is typically based on metrics such as request counts, response status codes, and endpoint coverage.
 While these metrics reflect external API-level behavior, they provide limited insight into the diversity of runtime behaviors exercised by a test suite.
 Code coverage is a widely used metric in software testing to determine how extensively a system has been tested.
-However, computing code coverage often requires source code or bytecode instrumentation, which is often impractical in microservice environments.
+However, computing code coverage usually requires source code or bytecode instrumentation, which is often impractical in microservice environments.
 Source code may not be accessible, instrumentation can introduce execution overhead, and deploying code coverage tools can expose engineering challenges \cite{LogCoCo}.

 To address this limitation, we propose \emph{log coverage} as a coverage metric in black-box REST API testing.
-Logs are widely available in modern systems and provide observable runtime information.
+Logs are widely available and provide observable runtime information.
 We define log coverage as the number of distinct log templates, observed during test execution, where a log template represents a unique structured log message pattern produced by, for example, a log parser such as Drain \cite{Drain}.
 We consider each distinct log template as an indicator of differentiated runtime behavior, as log statements are typically associated with specific execution scenarios, system states, or processing branches, making them a reasonable proxy for behavioral diversity.
 Under this definition, log coverage quantifies the diversity of runtime behaviors exercised by a test suite.
 Importantly, log coverage does not require code instrumentation or system modification, making it particularly suitable for black-box environments.